MyTooliT/ICOc/Documentation/Tutorials.md

 instead.

-For a list of available command line options, please use the option `-h` after one of the commands:
+For a list of available command line options, please use the option `-h` after one of the commands e.g.:

 ```sh
 test-sth -h